mmontoya/random-user-directory-app/README.md

 ### Internationalization (i18n)

 I implemented internationalization capabilites, adding support for German, Spanish, French, Icelandic, Italian, Japanese, Dutch, and Portuguese.
 To see it in action, simply append the locale for any of the above (`de`, `es`, `fr`, `is`, `it`, `ja`, `nl`, `pt`) to the end of the URL (before the parameters).
-The title on the Tab, Header bar as well as the "back" button, should be translated to the chosen language.
+The title on the Tab, Header bar, 404 and 500 Errors as well as the "back" button, should be translated to the language for the appropriate locale.
+Append a page to the URL that doesn't exist such as "/hello" to cause the broser to display the internationalized error message.

 ### Pagination